There are practical things you need to do when someone dies. This can be hard to deal with at such a difficult time.

 Donating a body

 Donating a body for medical research or education is not usually possible if the person had cancer.
-Cancer Research UK isn't able to accept bodies for research.
+Cancer Research UK can't accept bodies for research.
 But if your relative wanted to donate their body, you can get advice about this from the Professor of Anatomy at the nearest medical school or from:

 The Human Tissue Authority